 About the Flat Rate Scheme

-There are certain restrictions for joining the flat rate scheme and there is an application form that needs to be submitted to HMRC, so it's a good idea to talk this over with a professional first.
+There are certain restrictions for joining the flat rate scheme and you'll need to apply to HMRC before you can use it, so it's a good idea to talk this over with a finance professional first!